Your Complete Guide to the New 6-Month Mandatory Diploma Internship: Rules, Timelines, and How to Succeed

 MSMEs are the backbone of our industrial economy and are fantastic places to get hands-on experience.
 You often get to work on diverse tasks instead of being limited to one small role.
 Target companies located in major industrial estates and clusters in AP:

-• Guntur/Vijayawada: Autonagar (Guntur), Veerapanenigudem (Krishna), Mangalagiri.
+- Guntur/Vijayawada: Autonagar (Guntur), Veerapanenigudem (Krishna), and Mangalagiri are home to numerous MSMEs.

 Public Sector and Utility Companies